rafaski/currency_scraper_api/README.md

 Currency rates are provided by an external API `https://wise.com/gb/currency-converter/`

 Supported operations are:
+- Get a list of all supported currencies
 - Convert currency
 - Get historical data of conversion rates
 - Get average conversion rate from the past X days